preedok/BE-BALANJO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Telegram Rest API is server api that used in Telegram .
-This server manage all function and endpoint in telegram app such as create, add , update and delete message.
-Authentication about login, register and getting profile info also edit profile as well.
+Blanjo API is a RESTful API used in Blanja Aplication.
+This API handle user management (customer & seller), get lists of products, product detail, and order operation (mybag, checkout, & myorder).

 ### Built With